Are you looking for investors to help you expand your startup? Engaging with Angel investor networks can be a great way to secure funding.

-The Angel Investor has emerged as an important source of funding for early-stage startups across the UK.
-It’s helping to power the country’s economy, providing essential fuel for young, innovative companies who are creating new services, products and jobs.
+Angel investors have emerged as an important source of funding for early-stage startups across the UK and Angel investor networks are helping to power the country’s economy, providing essential fuel for young, innovative companies who are creating new services, products and jobs.

-To help you get a sense of what’s on offer, here are 22 of the UK’s most active and highest-performing Angel investor networks.
+To help you with your search, here are 25 of the UK’s most active and highest-performing Angel investor networks in 2023.

-London is a thriving business and technology hub.
-Here’s a list of a number of Angel investor networks which have emerged to support the capital’s ambitious startups.
+London is a thriving business and technology hub with a number of active Angel investor networks supporting the capital’s ambitious startups.

-With a strong focus on diagnostics, digital health and medical device technologies, Angels in MedCity bring investors together with life sciences entrepreneurs and startups.
-It was launched in 2014, and has since helped 43 healthcare and life sciences companies raise £14M.
+With a strong focus on diagnostics, digital health and medical device technologies, Angels in MedCity brings investors together with life sciences entrepreneurs and startups.
+It was launched in 2014 and has since helped 43 healthcare and life sciences companies raise £14M.

 Fig, based in the heart of the capital, works with companies across any sector, who are looking to raise £500K to £5M.
 It operates across the US, Europe and Asia, helping growing firms to complete successful funding rounds.

 Firestartr funds promising digital startups, helping them from the seed stage to Series A and beyond.
 The Firestartr Spark Series has become one of the leading tech events in London, facilitating high-level networking and covering topics such as blockchain and AI.
 Firestartr’s Angel investors invest up to $2M, with an average investment of around $100K.

 Galvanise provides investment to early-stage tech businesses, typically focusing on startups in the marketing technology, advertising technology and data/analytics space.
 It usually invests between £150K and £1M.